RajayR2000/KVStore/README.md

 ###### Step 2:
-Create a new class and import the kvstore package(or you can use the EndUser class that I have created in the default package).
+Create a new class and import the kvstore package or you can run the EndUser class in the default package and ignore step 2 & 3.
 Create a KVStore object.

 `KVStore obj = new KVStore();`